 Plants are dependent upon their environment for the materials and energy they require to grow in a process called Photosynthesis.
 Light is the primary catalyst; working in conjunction with Carbon Dioxide (CO2), nutrients, water which in turn produce energy the plant uses to grow and flourish.

-Each of these environmental building blocks are required for photosynthesis and growth.
+Each of these environmental building blocks is required for photosynthesis and growth.
 Ensuring that adequate amounts of each are available is critical to the Photosynthesis process.
-For example, as the intensity of light increases, a plants ability to utilize the additional light depends on the availability of the other four materials.
+For example, as the intensity of light increases, a plant’s ability to utilize the additional light depends on the availability of the other four materials.
 Insufficient amounts of these additional materials can slow or stop growth.